mohammadDV/find-spot-backend/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This business is open-source and available under the [MIT License](LICENSE).